microsoft/vscode-cpptools/README.md

 ### Contribution

 Contributions are always welcome.
-Please see our [contributing guide](CONTRIBUTING.md)
+Please see our [contributing guide](CONTRIBUTING.md) for more details.

 ### Microsoft Open Source Code of Conduct